 Repeat the above process to update the remaining series to reflect their dynamic ranges: DynamicChart1!JonesSeries; DynamicChart1!MichaelsSeries; and DynamicChart1!HancockSeries.

 Next, update the chart's axis labels (column A), as follows:

 - In the Select Data Source dialog, click January (in the list to the right).

 - In the resulting dialog, reference the axis label's dynamic range, DynamicChart1!MonthLabels.

 You don't have to update February; Excel does that for you.
 Now, start entering data for March and watch the chart automatically update!
 Just remember, you must enter data contiguously; you can't skip rows or columns.

 This formula method is more complex than the table method.
 Be careful naming the dynamic ranges and updating the series references.
 It's easy to enter typos.
 If the chart doesn't update, check the range references.

 For a dynamic chart technique that takes a different route, read Create a dynamic Excel chart and make your own dashboard.
-Two example Excel worksheets demonstrating these versions of dynamic charting are available as a free download.
+Excel worksheets demonstrating these versions of dynamic charting are available as a free download.